Background & History

 The IUCN Red List is used by government agencies, wildlife departments, conservation-related non-governmental organisations (NGOs), natural resource planners, educational organisations, students, and the business community.
 The Red List process has become a massive enterprise involving the IUCN Biodiversity Assessment and Knowledge Team staff, partner organisations and experts in the IUCN Species Survival Commission and partner networks who compile the species information to make The IUCN Red List the indispensable product it is today.

-To date, many species groups including mammals, amphibians, birds, reef building corals and conifers have been comprehensively assessed.
+To date, many species groups including mammals, amphibians, birds, freshwater fishes, reef building corals and trees have been comprehensively assessed.
 As well as assessing newly recognized species, the IUCN Red List also re-assesses the status of some existing species, sometimes with positive stories to tell.
 For example, good news such as the downlisting (i.e. improvement) of a number of species on the IUCN Red List categories scale, due to conservation efforts.
 The bad news, however, is that biodiversity is declining.
-Currently, there are more than 163,000 species on The IUCN Red List, with more than 45,300 species threatened with extinction, including 41% of amphibians, 37% of sharks and rays, 36% of reef building corals, 34% of conifers, 26% of mammals and 12% of birds.
+Currently, there are more than 166,000 species on The IUCN Red List, with more than 46,300 species threatened with extinction, including 44% of reef building corals, 41% of amphibians, 38% of trees, 37% of sharks and rays, 34% of conifers, 26% of mammals, 26% of freshwater fishes and 12% of birds.

 Despite the high proportions of threatened species, we are working to reverse, or at least halt, the decline in biodiversity.
 Increased assessments will help to build The IUCN Red List into a more complete ‘Barometer of Life’.
 To do this, we need to increase the number of species assessed to at least 260,000 and to reassess 142,000 of those species to ensure the information on their status is up-to-date so that we can monitor trends in change of status.
 This will improve the global taxonomic coverage and thus provide a stronger base to enable better conservation and policy decisions.
 The IUCN Red List is crucial not only for helping to identify those species in need of targeted recovery efforts, but also for focusing the conservation agenda by identifying the key sites and habitats that need to be protected.
 Ultimately, The IUCN Red List helps to guide and inform future conservation and funding priorities.